hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

         ``n_step_pdis`` is also applicable to marginal estimators and ``action_scaler`` and ``sigma`` are added in the continuous-action case.

-        If you want to add other arguments, please add them in the initialization arguments for API consistency.
+        If you want to add other arguments, please add them to the initialization arguments for API consistency.

-        Finally, contribution to SCOPE-RL with a new OPE estimator is more than welcome!
+        Finally, contributions to SCOPE-RL with a new OPE estimator are more than welcome!
 Please read `the guidelines for contribution (CONTRIBUTING.md) <https://github.com/hakuhodo-technologies/scope-rl/blob/main/CONTRIBUTING.md>`_.

         .. seealso::